-All position announcements will be posted by the Provost's Office on the Gustavus Human Resources website, the Consortium for Faculty Diversity, the Black Doctoral Network, HERC, and HigherEdJobs.com.
+All position announcements will be posted by the Provost's Office on the Gustavus Human Resources website, HERC, and HigherEdJobs.com.
 A letter or email should be sent to key graduate programs.
 The decision to submit an announcement in discipline-specific journals is made by the department chair and the Dean.